Getting started

 When education expenses exceed your college-savings portfolio balance, the remainder is drawn from retirement accounts, then non-retirement accounts.
 This mirrors the real-world priority of using dedicated education funds before dipping into other savings.

-The Retirement & Overrides tab is one of the most powerful features in Wealth Curve.
-It lets you customize any year of the projection with specific values, and includes templates for common retirement and life-change scenarios.
+The Retirement & Adjustments tab is one of the most powerful features in Wealth Curve.
+It lets you customize any year of the projection with specific values, and includes strategy templates for common retirement and life-change scenarios.

-For any year in your projection, you can override the engine's calculated values with your own numbers.
-Each override uses a checkbox + value pattern: check the box to activate the override, then enter your value.
-Available overrides:
+When you click a strategy card or the Manual Adjustment card, a modal opens where you configure the adjustment.
+Each field uses a checkbox + value pattern: check the box to activate the field, then enter your value.
+Available fields:

 - Monthly Income Take-Home — replace the calculated income for that year.

-- Monthly Expenses — replace the calculated expenses (the engine auto-reduces expenses when a mortgage pays off).
+- Monthly Expenses — replace the calculated expenses.

-- Portfolio Start Balance — set a specific starting balance for any portfolio in that year.
+- End of Year Balance — set a specific balance for any portfolio in that year.

-- Portfolio CAGR — change the expected return for a specific portfolio in that year.
+- CAGR — change the expected return for a specific portfolio in that year.

-- Portfolio Monthly Deposit — change the deposit amount for a specific portfolio.
+- Monthly Deposit — change the deposit amount for a specific portfolio.

 - Home Value — set a specific home value for that year.